-Arm liposuction is just one of the many procedures that patients can obtain from the Dr Lanzer clinic, but how does arm liposuction work exactly?
+Arm liposuction is just one of the many procedures that patients can obtain from the D. Lanzer Clinic, but how does arm liposuction work exactly?
 If you have been curious about the arm liposuction procedure or want to obtain more information on the different techniques or aftercare, be sure to read on!

 How is arm liposuction executed?

-Injecting the saline solution in the arm makes it a lot easier for the surgeon to remove the fat and has additional benefits for the patient as well.
-Patients who are getting this with a saline solution will have less trauma to the tissue surrounding the fat deposits and experience less swelling after the procedure.
-The adrenaline in the injected saline solution also plays a specific role, since adrenaline has the ability to reduce bleeding when the procedure is executed, subsequently reducing the risk during the procedure.
+Injecting the saline solution in the arm makes it a lot easier for the surgeon to remove the fat.
+However, there could be additional benefits for the patient as well.
+Patients who are getting the procedure with a saline solution will have less trauma to the tissue surrounding the fat deposits.
+There could also be less swelling after the procedure.
+The adrenaline in the injected saline solution also plays another role, since adrenaline could reduce bleeding during a cosmetic procedure.

 Arm liposuction can also be executed with the latest tumescent techniques, which can be compared to having the procedure with the saline solution.
 Compared to the saline solution technique, the tumescent technique uses a lot more fluid during the procedure and has the same benefits.

 There is another technique to consider too, which is now used in liposuction at various clinics around the world.
 The latest cosmetic surgery technique used in arm liposuction is the ultrasound-assisted liposuction technique or UAL.
 During this arm liposuction procedure, the surgeon will use soundwaves to break down the fat.
 The ultrasound-assisted technique still uses fluids to make the breakdown of the fat even more efficient.

 The ultrasound-assisted liposuction provides similar benefits as the tumescent techniques and saline solution liposuction techniques, more specifically reduced bleeding, reduced bruising, and a minimal amount of trauma to the surrounding tissues, muscles and nerves.